bhaveshjain1612/StockSpectra/README.md

 ### Data Integrity and Updates
 The app sources data from NSE and BSE, ensuring that you're equipped with up-to-date stock information.
 Daily data updates at 7:30 PM IST guarantee access to the latest market trends, while annual financial statement updates offer a holistic view of a company's financial standing.

-Below is an overview of the app structure:
+#### App Structure:

-(For detailed usage instructions, [click here.](https://stock-recommendation.streamlit.app/Instructions)
+For detailed usage instructions, [click here.](https://stock-recommendation.streamlit.app/Instructions) Below is an overview of the app structure:

-### 1. Stock Screening
+#### Page 1.
+Stock Screening

 The "Stock Screening" section allows you to filter and view stocks based on various criteria, making it easy to find stocks that meet your specific preferences.
+This is the home page of the app.

 - **Filter by Stock Name**: Enter a partial or full name of the stock you are interested in, and the dashboard will filter the relevant results accordingly.
 - **Filter by Stock Exchange**: Select the desired stock exchange (NSE or BSE) from the dropdown menu.
 The dashboard will display stocks from the selected exchange.